bitrig/bitrig/distrib/amd64/common/install.md

 	cat <<__EOT

-You will now create an OpenBSD disklabel inside the OpenBSD MBR partition.
-The disklabel defines how OpenBSD splits up the MBR partition into OpenBSD partitions in which filesystems and swap space are created.
+You will now create a Bitrig disklabel inside the Bitrig MBR partition.
+The disklabel defines how Bitrig splits up the MBR partition into Bitrig partitions in which filesystems and swap space are created.
 You must provide each filesystem's mountpoint in this program.

-The offsets used in the disklabel are ABSOLUTE, i.e. relative to the start of the disk, NOT the start of the OpenBSD MBR partition.
+The offsets used in the disklabel are ABSOLUTE, i.e. relative to the start of the disk, NOT the start of the Bitrig MBR partition.

 __EOT